Regex with re: Extracting Counters and Parsing show Output in Python

 print(is_cisco_mac("aabb.ccdd.eeff extra")) # False

-The ^ and $ anchors are what reject the trailing junk — without them, match would succeed on the prefix.
+The ^ and $ anchors are what reject the trailing junk — without them, match succeeds on the prefix alone.

 3. Named capture